spirit-dev/Oauth2ClientBundle/Resources/doc/overriding_templates.md

 framework provides two ways to override the templates of a bundle.

 1. Define a new template of the same name in the `app/Resources` directory
-2. Create a new bundle that is defined as a child of `FOSUserBundle`
+2. Create a new bundle that is defined as a child of `SpiritDevOAuth2ClientBundle`

 ### Example: Overriding The Default layout.html.twig